-- In an episode of Mike, Lu & Og, after Margery accidentally gets hypnotized into thinking she's a duck, she drops a cooking tool she was holding at the time.
+- After Margery accidentally gets hypnotized into thinking she's a duck, she drops a cooking tool she was holding at the time.

 - This also happened in "Fathers and Pies", when she catches Mike and Lu eating a pie (she thought Og had been turned into said pie).

 - Happened in The Simpsons episode "G.I.
-D'oh", when Bart announces that he's going to join the Army when he turns 18 and Marge was conveniently carrying a bust of Homer.
+D'oh", when Bart announces that he's going to join the Army when he turns 18, and Marge is conveniently carrying a bust of Homer.